 Source: Meeting King

-So, try not to prolong meetings longer than they should run.
+So, try not to prolong discussions longer than they should run.

 Schedule shorter meetings

-Whenever you send out meeting circulars, the shorter timeframe should be clearly stated.
-Employees will look forward to a 30-minute meeting rather than an hour-long – or longer – session.
+Whenever you send out circulars, the shorter timeframe should be clearly stated.
+Employees will look forward to a 30-minute catch-up rather than an hour-long – or longer – session.
 The duration will also allow them to box their time and arrange their affairs better.

 Notify Participants in Time